 Five of some of the most timeless holiday films come together.

 Cinema Sentries has teamed up with Universal Pictures Home Entertainment to award one lucky reader The Original Christmas Specials Collection: Deluxe Edition on Blu-ray.
-For those wanting to learn more, read the press release is below: Five of some of the most timeless holiday films come together on Blu-ray and DVD in The Original Christmas Specials Collection: Deluxe Edition available now from Universal Pictures Home Entertainment.
+For those wanting to learn more, read Gordon S. Miller's review.
+The press release is below: Five of some of the most timeless holiday films come together on Blu-ray and DVD in The Original Christmas Specials Collection: Deluxe Edition available now from Universal Pictures Home Entertainment.
 Featuring all-new bonus features and unforgettable characters, experience these five classic holiday specials with your whole family.
-‘Tis the season to enjoy the timeless holiday classics in The Original Christmas Specials Collection: Deluxe Edition
+‘Tis the season to enjoy the timeless holiday classics in The Original Christmas

 The ceremony will be held on Sunday, Feb.
 10, 2019.